adrianles/ruby-hawker/README.md

 TODO tasks:
 - improve number of request done in hunt by searching 1-1, 2-2, 3-3 instead of 1-3, 2-3, 3-3, 1-1, 1-2, 1-3 (double check if prices are the same first)
-- meta info on how many calls in a day (one day in Amsterdam's timezone)
+- meta info on how many calls in a day (one day UTC)
 - write in per day folder